 - Developing culturally responsive social work practice skills with families

-- Providing recovery-based services and medical family therapy
+- Providing behavioral health and recovery-based services in hospitals and medical centers

-- Providing family therapy in schools, communities, family court, home-based and medical settings in both urban and rural areas
+- Providing family services in schools, communities, family court, home-based and military settings

-The class is designed to give students an understanding of the issues military families face and how to apply that understanding to clinical interventions with military families.
-It also investigates individual service member concerns, spousal/partner relationships, and family dynamics surrounding deployment, active duty, and returning home permanently or between deployments.
+The course is designed to give students an understanding of the issues military families face and how to apply that understanding to clinical interventions with military families.
+It also investigates individual service member concerns, spousal/partner relationships and family dynamics surrounding deployment, active duty, and returning home permanently or between deployments.